terraritto/RayTracing/README.md

 this program is written at Pinhole only.
 If you use another cameras, you must implement.

+## BRDF
+BRDF(Bidirectional Reflectance distribution function) is diffcult theory.
+It models real reflect phenomenon.
+In computer graphics, it uses approximation.
+this directory is implemented below.

+* Lambertian Reflection

+It's like perfect diffuse reflection (one way of simplest BRDf).

+## Light
+We must think light for shading.
+I prepare for simple light below.
+You maybe use it for rasterize.

+* Ambient Light
+* Directional Light
+* Point Light

+I also prepare for material.
+they can shade more beautiful using by light.
+You have to compare Bare-Bone Ray Tracer. you must be impressed.
+the material is below.

+* matte

+When you specify light power more stronger, color is out of range.
+I implement tone Mapping that clamps the color.
+this is processed by MaxToOne Function where is World Class member function.
 ## will be implemented ......?
 * rotation
 * Cylindrical Panoramic Projection
+* distance attenuation